Cost of Living in Canada for International Students

 The country of Canada is not just famous for its mesmerising natural beauty and its multicultural cities, but also for the brilliant educational institutions.

-The Canadian universities are known for offering a wide range of courses with lesser tuition fees, making the cost of living in Canada for Filipino students affordable.
+The Canadian universities are known for offering a wide range of courses with lesser tuition fees, making the cost of living in Canada for international students affordable.

 With a decent cost of living and numerous short-term courses, Canada is one of the desired study destinations for most international students.
-As per the survey by the Canadian Bureau for International Education in 2018, the 3 prominent reasons which attract a large number of students to study in Canada are its reputation as a safe country -78%, Non-discriminatory society - 79%, and Quality education system- 82%.
+As per the survey by the Canadian Bureau for International Education, the 3 prominent reasons which attract a large number of students to study in Canada are its reputation as a safe country -78%, Non-discriminatory society - 79%, and Quality education system- 82%.

 We can totally vouch for that!

 The basic cost of studying and living in Canada

 International students across the world are generally concerned about the tuition fees, and not to forget, the additional costs that are to be incurred during the course tenure.

 Living expenses, medical insurance, and accommodation cost must also be on your budget while planning to study abroad.
 Besides, it is important to focus keenly on applying for a student permit in Canada.

 International students are expected to prove to the Canadian government that they have adequate money to match the financial needs to study and live in Canada.